apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 Behaviors 1 and 2 really have to be considered bugs to fix, albeit with care.

+Behavior 3 has to be considered a defacto standard, for other implementations to copy.

 ### <a name="object-store-issues"></a> Object Stores